datacarpentry/image-processing/episodes/04-drawing-bitwise.md

 select specific parts of an image."
 - "Use bitwise operations to apply a mask to an image."
 keypoints:
-- "We can use the NumPy `zeros()` method to create a blank, black image."
+- "We can use the NumPy `zeros()` function to create a blank, black image."
-- "We can draw on OpenCV images with methods such as `cv2.rectangle()`, `cv2.circle()`, `cv2.line()`, and more."
+- "We can draw on OpenCV images with functions such as `cv2.rectangle()`, `cv2.circle()`, `cv2.line()`, and more."
-- "We can use the `cv2.bitwise_and()` method to apply a mask to an image."
+- "We can use the `cv2.bitwise_and()` function to apply a mask to an image."
 ---

 The next series of episodes covers a basic toolkit of OpenCV operators.
 With